postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 ### Managing environment roles

 If you use personal credentials in your requests and the requests are pulling these from a shared environment (for example a variable storing an API secret value), you can restrict visibility of your credentials by only storing them in the current value of the variable.
-If you're managing an environment that's shared across a team, you can restrict edit access so that most of your team only has viewer role on the environment, which prevents them from accidentally updating the shared value and leaking credentials.
+If you are managing an environment that's shared across a team, you can restrict edit access so that most of your team only has viewer role on the environment, which prevents them from accidentally updating the shared value and leaking credentials.
 Similarly, you can prevent accidental changes to values by restricting the number of team members who have edit access to your environment.

 In order to effectively leverage environments to preserve security and minimize the risk of accidental changes to variables, group your variables into environments you want to share as a coherent set, and then configure each user role so that access is only granted where it's required, and that you can source any accidental changes.